threefoldfoundation/info_sdk/src/2_gettingstarted/online_resources.md

 The TF Grid has an explorer which represents all of the 3Nodes that form the capacity grid.
 The TF Grid is ever-expanding and at the time of writing we are in the middle of migrating nodes from grid v1.0 to v2.0.
 The explorer provide some basic number on total capacity available, geographics spread and actual workloads deployed on the grid.

-Also included is a rudimentary search facility where you can select nodes based on their characteristics (number of CPU cores, memory etc.).
+Also included is a rudimentary search facility where you could select nodes based on their characteristics (number of CPU cores, memory etc.).
 For discovery purpose this grid portal is a good starting point to find out what is available on the TF Grid in which geography.

 <img src="img/explorer-front-page.png" width="600" alt="Explorer front page">
 <!-- ![](./img/explorer_front_page.png) -->